 The artisans take pride in each of the sculptures they produce and they are assured fair wage and working conditions.
 For many people in the Tabaka Hills, soapstone carvings are their primary source of income.
 Purchasing a Kisii Heart supports local employment and the promotion of equal working opportunities.
 Furthermore, each heart supports women in need of maternal healthcare in Ethiopia.

-You can buy a Kisii Heart today at https://store.hamlin.org.au/ in various sizes, colours and patterns.
+You can buy a Kisii Heart in various colours here.
 They’re perfect as paperweights or decorations for your home or office, and make a beautiful gift for your loved one this Valentine’s day